What is IRA-Approved Platinum? What Does it Mean and Which Platinum Bars and Coins are Eligible?

 Have questions?

 Shoot them in the comment section below.
-And remember to talk to your financial advisor before you invest a part of your retirement savings in platinum or any other precious metal.
+Remember to talk to your financial advisor before you invest a part of your retirement savings in platinum or any other precious metal.

 References: